Thivirug/Multi-Agent-RL-Traffic-Signal-Optimisation/MARL_notes.md

 ## 5. Parameter Sharing (Current Approach)

 - **What It Is**: All agents share the same policy network (weights), trained on their individual experiences.
+This is a technique where all agents (traffic lights) share the same neural network policy (i.e., the same weights and architecture).
+Each agent inputs its local observation (e.g., lane densities at its intersection) into this shared policy, which outputs an action (e.g., switch to the next phase).
 - **How It Works**: Each light feeds its local observation to the shared policy, which outputs an action.
 The policy updates based on all agents’ rewards, averaged or combined.
 - **Pros**:
   - Efficient; one model serves all agents, reducing memory/compute needs.